lgastako/tdf/tdf/README.md

   - asSeries (eg animalSeries in Examples.hs) ends up show'ing strings on the ToField/FromField round trip I'm guessing?
 But it shouldn't even be doing a round trip there...
+  - I think there's a lot of unnecessary/incorrect/mutating re-indexing going on (especially during optical operations).
+More worrisome from a correctness perspective than a performance perspective.

 - TODO List:
   - IN-PROGRESS lenses for bidirectional accessors like loc, at, iat, etc.